 Like the city centre Controlled Parking Zone (CPZ) there are signs on entry to the FMRPZ, indicating the times and restrictions in force (10am to midnight from 1st August to 30th June inclusive).

 If you park within a Football Match Residents Parking Zone, you may be issued with a Penalty Charge Notice.
 You can view a list of the streets within the zone.
 There are a number of free bays within the FMRPZ, but spaces are first come first served.
 If you are unable to park within a free bay this does not permit you to park in a resident bay, on a single or double yellow line or in any other bays without displaying the required permit.

 Under certain conditions, trades people or site workers may apply for a dispensation to park on a yellow line next to a particular site on a temporary basis, but only when this is absolutely essential to their work.

 Suspensions of pay and display bays may be granted in special circumstances for a fee of £24 per bay each day, plus a £25 administration fee.

 How to apply

 Please allow a week for your application to be processed.
-You may not be contacted if you have not completed the form correctly, fail to provide documentary evidence where required or have not allowed one week for the application to be processed.
+You may not be contacted if you have not completed the form correctly, failed to provide documents where required or have not allowed one week for the application to be processed.

 Find out more about the parking enforcement process.